-Introduce the student teacher as a co-professional/teacher using "Mr. Mrs. Ms. or Coach".

-• Provide a class list and seating chart, and discuss, when appropriate, any special needs of individuals in the classroom.

-• Discuss with the student teacher the approximate time line of when they will gradually assume responsibility of the classroom.
+- Introduce the student teacher as a co-professional/teacher using "Mr. Mrs. Ms. or Coach". - Provide the student teacher with his or her own workspace or desk, if at all possible. - Provide a class list and seating chart, and discuss, when appropriate, any special needs of individuals in the classroom. - Discuss with the student teacher the approximate time line of when they will gradually assume responsibility of the classroom.
 For example:

+Week 1 Observe/Assist

+Week 2 Teach at least one class or subject

+Week 3 Teach at least 2 classes or subjects

+Week 4-end Teach all day